pbuckner/x-plane_plugins/XPython/docs/source/development/modules/weather.rst

   wind_speed set to -1 ("undefined") means no data for this layer (i.e., skip) This is different from 0 wind at layer.

-  I believe(?) you can pass a version1 XPLMWeatherInfo_t struct, in which case the default radius and radious msl_feet are set to XPLM_DEFAULT_WXR_RADIUS_NM and XPLM_DEFAULT_WXR_RADIUS_MSL_FT.
+  I believe(?) you can pass a version1 XPLMWeatherInfo_t struct, in which case the default radius and radius msl_feet are set to XPLM_DEFAULT_WXR_RADIUS_NM and XPLM_DEFAULT_WXR_RADIUS_MSL_FT.

   When 'set' is done within begin/end